 Customers have more choice online than ever before and are able to seamlessly research similar products across multiple stores within minutes.
 Research shows that 90% of people check out a business online before purchasing, so it’s clear that customers are evolving and want to know more about the products they are buying.
 To compete online it is essential to evolve alongside customers and their propensity to research.

-5 reasons why reviews should be important to you
+We’ve put together five reasons why reviews should be important to you:

 The average basket size of a customer that uses a loyalty reward in a purchase is 39% higher than the basket size of a customer that doesn’t.
 Brand loyalty and reviews come hand in hand, as reviews create loyal customers and loyal customers create reviews.